-Midland Area Community Foundation (Foundation) is organized as a not-for-profit community foundation for the purpose of promoting and enabling community-wide philanthropic giving to enrich and improve the lives of residents throughout the Michigan counties of Midland, Clare and Gladwin.
+Midland Area Community Foundation (Foundation) is organized as a not-for-profit community foundation for the purpose of promoting and enabling community-wide philanthropic giving to enrich and improve the lives of residents throughout the Michigan counties of Midland, Clare, and Gladwin.
+Clare County and Gladwin County Community Foundations operate as affiliates of the Foundation and all activity is included in these financial statements, as presented.
 In fulfilling this mission, the Foundation receives and administers gifts and bequests that are used to meet various needs.

 The Foundation receives most of its contributions from numerous individuals, public and private foundations, and businesses located in Midland County.
 Contributions from a small number of large dollar amount donors may represent a material portion of total contribution revenue.
 The composition of large dollar amount donors changes each year.
-During the year ended December 31, 2013, contributions from the Foundation's large dollar donors represented approximately 59.21% of contribution revenue.
-During the year ended December 31, 2012, contributions from the Foundation's large dollar donors represented approximately 28.46% of contribution revenue.
+During the year ended December 31, 2015, contributions from the Foundation's large dollar donors represented approximately 60% of contribution revenue.
+During the year ended December 31, 2014, contributions from the Foundation's large dollar donors represented approximately 65% of contribution revenue.